Syndica/sig/src/gossip/readme.md

 - to say this, we construct a bloom filter over the hashes of values stored in the crds table
   - the majority of code can be found in `pull_requests.zig` and `src/bloom/bloom.zig`

-- since there are a lot of values in the crds store, instead of constructing one large bloom filter to send to all validators, we partition the crds data across multiple filters based on the hash value's first `N` bits
+- since there are a lot of values in the crds table, instead of constructing one large bloom filter to send to all validators, we partition the crds data across multiple filters based on the hash value's first `N` bits
   - we do this with the `CrdsFilterSet` struct which is a list of `CrdsFilters`
 - for example, if we are paritioning on the first 3 bits of hash values we would use, 2^3 = 8 `Bloom` filters:
     - the first bloom containing hash values whos bits start with 000